DelvinGambiza/Intel-vs-its-competitors/README.md

 ## 📂 Repository Contents

-•	Code Files: Python scripts and Mathematica notebooks used for data analysis and modeling.
+•	Code File: final.nb - includes both the Python and Mathematica code for the analysis and the respective visualizations illustrating financial performance and trends

-•	Visualizations: Graphs and charts illustrating financial performance and trends.
+•	Data: Financial statements in Excel format for each of the companies

-•	Documentation: Detailed explanation of methodologies, findings, and recommendations.
+•	Documentation: Detailed explanation of methodologies, findings, and recommendations available in the Readme file

 ## 🖥️ Setup Instructions
 1. Clone this repository: